 B Part of It

-The herd immunity study examines if the licensed and recommended Meningococcal B vaccine reduces the spread of meningococcal bacteria in teenagers.
-The study is being led by the University of Adelaide in partnership with SA Health and has been approved by the Women’s and Children’s Health Network Human Research Ethics Committee.
+The herd immunity study examined if the licensed and recommended meningococcal B vaccine reduced the spread of meningococcal bacteria in teenagers by immunising a large community group.
+The study was led by the University of Adelaide in partnership with SA Health and was approved by the Women’s and Children’s Health Network Human Research Ethics Committee.

 The final throat swabs were completed for across the state in July 2018.

 - Over 34,400 high school students participated in having a baseline swab collected and over 55,700 swabs were taken.

 - Over 58,000 doses of Men B vaccine in were administered.